learn2gether/learn2gether.github.io/_posts/2018-02-01-Credit-Default-Analysis.md

 # Data Cleaning

-We should split our dataset into response variable and predictor variables before building models.
+<div style="text-align: justify"> We should split our dataset into response variable and predictor variables before building models.
 We will use DEFAULT as our response variable and all the remaining variable as predictors.
 We should drop CARDHLDR as there is only one category.
-First, we will build models based on data with original features.
+First, we will build models based on data with original features. </div>

 ```python
 Y = truncatedData['DEFAULT']